Table of contents

 Note that this won't work for the first two business days after it has been set.
 We have to do some things on our end first!

-This step is legally required for short codes and optional, but highly recommended for long codes.
+This step is legally required for short codes and optional, but highly recommended for toll free numbers.

 Your final step is to create a welcome series for your new subscribers using our ladders tool.
 Ladders are an automated series of actions an activist goes through after they meet certain conditions, called triggers (like subscribing to your mobile list, taking a certain action, receiving a certain message, and more).

 Your ladder trigger will be subscribed, then immediately be followed by a 'send a mobile message' action step.
-The mobile message should include the text "data and messaging rates may apply".
+The mobile message should include the text "data and messaging rates may apply" and should also include how to opt out (example: "Reply STOP to quit.")
 We recommend something like "You will now receive text messages from Amy for Texas.
-Data and msg rates may apply."
+Data and msg rates may apply.
+Reply STOP to quit."
+(Note that you should also remind your subscribers how to opt out at least once every 30 days, including opt out instructions with a message you are sending.)

 Make sure to migrate your existing subscriptions before setting up the welcome series, so folks who have already been receiving mobile messages from you via another platform are not getting triggered into the ladder.